fullstackgcp/node-cloud-run-cd/ck3n65ta4013leas1xwdhopxp.md

 Note that:
 - [STORAGE_LOCATION] represents the path to your Cloud Storage bucket.
 - `gcr.io/fullstackgcp/gradle` is the gradle builder
-- Ensure that your  [Cloud Build service account](https://cloud.google.com/cloud-build/docs/securing-builds/configure-access-control)  has access to write to Cloud Storage OR that the Bucket is publicly open.
+- [Cloud Build service account](https://cloud.google.com/cloud-build/docs/securing-builds/configure-access-control)  should have access to write to Cloud Storage OR that the Bucket is publicly open.

 ## Automating builds